JulianLang/faketastic/notes/references/general.md

 - **Bidirectionality:** In most cases friend-relationships are bidirectional.
 [API Drafts: Bidirectionality](./thoughts-on-api.md#bidirectionality)

 * **Alternative Ref Strategies:** How to traverse the object-tree in order to find the correct node(s).
-Also you may want to narrow the allowed reference-targets to a specific type, since the `name` property is common to many types [API Drafts: Ref-Strategies](./thoughts-on-api.md#alternative-ref-strategies)
+Also you may want to narrow the allowed reference-targets to a specific type, since the `name` property is common to many types [API Drafts: Ref-Strategies](./thoughts-on-api.md#alternative-ref-strategies).
+Some more ideas about type narrowing can be found [here](../mapping-and-filtering.md).

 - **Quantity of items to select:** Depending on the situation, the reference should possibly include **_all_**, **_some_** (on a random basis or by filterFn) or **_one_** finding into its value.
 [API Drafts: Quantity Selection Mode](./thoughts-on-api.md#quantity-selection-mode)